code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 <!-- ----------------------------------------------------------------------- -->

-\page advance_pulveri_gas_combution Pulverised coal and gas combustion module
+\page advanced_pulveri_gas_combution Pulverised coal and gas combustion module

 Initialisation of the variables
 ===============================